mozilla/application-services/docs/design/megazords.md

 has a number of advantages:

 * Easy and direct interoperability between different components at the Rust level
-* Cross-component optimization
+* Cross-component optimization of generated code
-* Reduced code size to to distributing a single copy of the rust stdlib, low-level dependencies, etc.
+* Reduced code size thanks to distributing a single copy of the rust stdlib, low-level dependencies, etc.

 This process is affectionately known as "megazording" and the resulting artifact as a ***megazord library***.